streamingfast/substreams/docs/developer-guide/overview.md

 The Substreams Developer Guide explains the process of building a Substreams implementation that tracks the ERC721 holder count for an Ethereum smart contract.

 {% hint style="success" %}
 **Tip**_:_ The Substreams developer guide is currently focused on an Ethereum Substreams implementation.
-The majority of the development tasks and workflow are agnostic to each blockchain being targeted by the developer.
+The majority of the development tasks and workflow are agnostic to each blockchain being targeted by the Substreams developer.
 {% endhint %}

 {% hint style="info" %}